 Hiring International Students

 International students studying in the U.S. usually hold either an F-1 or a J-1 student visa.
-Under certain circumstances, the Government allows an international student in either F-1 or J-1 status to request work permission beyond the graduation date in order to gain practical work experience related to their field of study in the United States.
+Under certain circumstances, the U.S. government allows an international student in either F-1 or J-1 status to request work permission beyond the graduation date in order to gain practical work experience related to their field of study in the U.S.

 - For J-1 students the work permission is called Academic Training (AT).
 It is not always possible to obtain a change of visa status for J-1 students in order to allow them to continue their appointments beyond the expiration date of the AT because of the two-year home country residence requirement and 12-month bar.

 Administrators should complete ISD records for students from other universities who are given academic appointments at Harvard.
-For questions about an appointment for someone completing an academic degree at a U.S. institution, please be sure to consult an advisor in the HIO.
+For questions about an appointment for someone completing an academic degree at a U.S. institution, please be sure to consult your HIO advisor.